azdanov/laravel-volunteer/docker/README.md

 * Run composer outside of the php container, as doing so would install all your dependencies owned by `root` within your vendor folder.
 * Run commands (ie Symfony's console, or Laravel artisan) straight inside of your container.
 You can easily open a shell as described above and do your thing from there.
 * On MacOS Docker is slow.
 This guide on [laradock](https://laradock.io/#improve-speed-on-macos) might help.
+Another solution is described on [medium](https://medium.com/@sean.handley/how-to-set-up-docker-for-mac-with-native-nfs-145151458adc).